 It is impossible to determine how effective or ineffective antiretroviral therapy is likely to be in a sexual transmission setting.
 The estimated average risk of transmission for one episode of unprotected receptive anal or vaginal intercourse ranges from 0.008 to 0.032 and 0.0005 to 0.0015, respectively, which is similar to the risk after a percutaneous exposure with a contaminated needle (0.3% or .003).
 No clinical trials with the available agents have been completed due to the difficulties in identifying potentially exposed individuals and treating them in both a uniform and timely manner.
 A feasibility study is about to be launched by HIVNET (the NIH-funded HIV Network for Prevention Trials) to assess the public health effectiveness of post-exposure prophylaxis in men who have sex with men.
 This study intends to randomize 750 men who have sex with men and are HIV-negative but report having engaged in anal sex within the previous two months.

 The group will be divided into two arms: expedited access to PEP (usually through a 24-hour on-call mechanism to provide immediate counseling, testing and treatment) or usual care (referral to a list of local resources where PEP can be accessed in their community).
-The usual-
+The usual-care arm will obviously vary from site to site, depending on the local norm for treating sexual HIV exposure.
+In New York, the study will be conducted by the New York Blood Center, which is also conducting several vaccine feasibility studies with uninfected gay men and women.
+Other sites are in Boston, Washington, San Francisco and Seattle.

 Steps to PEP

 Many experts recommend administering antiretroviral therapy within 72 hours, and ideally within 36 hours, after unprotected anal or vaginal intercourse with a partner who is definitely or is likely to have HIV.
-Two recent analyses indicate that PEP interventions are probably cost-
+Two recent analyses indicate that PEP interventions are probably cost-effective, as this cost is minimal compared to the lifetime cost of treating an HIV-infected individual.1, 2, 3

 Assessment of the exposed person involves a detailed history of the event leading to the exposure, HIV antibody testing and counseling to ascertain the baseline HIV status and some evaluation of the partner's HIV status when possible.
-When treatment is decided upon, administration of the first dose follows extensive education regarding potential side effects, food restrictions, drug-
+When treatment is decided upon, administration of the first dose follows extensive education regarding potential side effects, food restrictions, drug-drug interactions, and potential for triggering drug-resistant HIV through failure to strictly follow the dosing schedule.
+After PEP commences, close medical follow-up is necessary to ensure that the patient remains uninfected.
+All the while, counseling on safer sex and risk-reduction education should continue to prevent subsequent exposure-associated behaviors.

 If the partner is found to be infected, HIV viral load testing and a complete treatment history are essential in order to decide what particular antiretroviral regimen to use.
 Most experts model the treatment regimen for PEP after that used for occupational exposures -- zidovudine and lamivudine for four weeks; with didanosine and stavudine as popular alternatives.
 Addition of a protease inhibitor should be considered if the source of the potential infection has advanced HIV disease, a high viral load (over 50,000 copies/ml) or has received one or both of the nucleoside analogs under consideration for the exposed person.
 If the partner has received multiple therapies, individualization of the regimen using new agents is advised.